Pandaqi/Rode-Panda-Website/rode-panda/content/english/design/boardgame/keebble knickknack.md

 _Keebble Knickknack_ is a spin-off of my fun word game [Keebble](/en/design/keebble).
 Same easy rules inspired by Scrabble, same ideas, but now supercharged because it's a **hybrid game**!

 That means you play on a physical paper (like a board game), but also use my website on one device (like a phone) while playing.
 The device handles a lot for you, making the game much faster to setup, explain and play.
 It also opens new opportunities that wouldn't be possible without a digital component.

-Visit my blog to read [the developer diary](https://pandaqi.com/blog/boardgames/keebble-knickknack) explaining how I designed this game.

 ## What's special?